Fact Sheet 2015

 One factor that enables employers to take advantage of H-1B beneficiaries is that the beneficiaries can lose their legal status and be forced to return to their home country if they are terminated by their employer.
 The GAO noted that “[a]ccording to agency officials, H-1B workers are likely to be reluctant to file complaints against employers for fear that the company might be disbarred, which in turn could result in the complainant and fellow H-1B workers at the company losing their jobs and potentially having to leave the United States.”
 The H-1B workers are also reluctant to cooperate after a complaint has been filed “for fear of similar repercussions.”

-- The DOL has cited numerous obstacles to its ability to protect H-1B workers, including lack of authority to initiate investigations, inability to access the Labor Condition Application database, inadequate fines for employer noncompliance with a DOL investigation, and lack of subpoena authority to obtain employer records.
+The U.S. Department of Labor (DOL) has cited numerous obstacles to its ability to protect H-1B workers, including lack of authority to initiate investigations, inability to access the Labor Condition Application database, inadequate fines for employer noncompliance with a DOL investigation, and lack of subpoena authority to obtain employer records.

 Where to Go from Here?